Qasr El Nil Bridge: Construction and name

 El-Gezira Bridge swings open, n.d.

 The previous bridge on the site, El Gezira Bridge, was a swing bridge built from 1869 to 1871 by Linant de Bellefonds with the participation of France's Five-Lilles Company.

 The foundation stone for the present Qasr El Nil Bridge was laid by King Fuad I on February 4, 1931.
 It was also a swing bridge, though almost double as wide as the original, and after over two years of construction, undertaken by Dorman Long & Co.
 Ltd, King Fuad inaugurated the bridge's opening on June 6, 1933.

 The bridge was originally named Khedive Ismail Bridge after King Fuad's father, Khedive Isma'il Pasha.
 After the Egyptian Revolution of 1952, the bridge was renamed, along with other Egyptian buildings and bridges.
 This bridge was renamed Qasr El Nil in Arabic, which translates to Palace of the Nile.

+The bridge is also known by many anime fans as the "Jotaro versus Dio" bridge, where the final showdown of JoJo's Bizarre Adventure: Stardust Crusaders takes place.